FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/GuardedIngress/IngressController/readme.md

 1. ``helm repo add haproxytech https://haproxytech.github.io/helm-charts``
 2. ``helm repo update``
 3. ``helm install haproxy-kubernetes-ingress haproxytech/kubernetes-ingress --create-namespace --namespace haproxy-controller --set controller.service.type=LoadBalancer --set controller.service.annotations."service\.beta\.kubernetes\.io/aws-load-balancer-type"="external" --set controller.service.annotations."service\.beta\.kubernetes\.io/aws-load-balancer-nlb-target-type"="ip" --set controller.service.annotations."service\.beta\.kubernetes\.io/aws-load-balancer-scheme"="internet-facing" ``
 4. Configure App Deployment: The HaProxy creates per default an NLB.
 The install statement from 3 ensures it is internet-facing, so that the created DNS can be used to access the TeaStore WebUI.
-Run:: `` kubectl get services --namespace haproxy-controller ``.
+Run: `` kubectl get services --namespace haproxy-controller ``.
-5. Insert External IP (similar to kubectl get services --namespace haproxy-controller) into the TeaStore Deployment file as hostname.
+5. Insert External IP (similar to kubectl get services --namespace haproxy-controller) into the [TeaStore Deployment file](https://github.com/frankakn/reliability-deployment/blob/main/Deployment/Reliability/GuardedIngress/IngressController/TeaStore/teastore-haproxy.yaml) as hostname.
+6. Navigate into this folder (IngressController)
-5. Deploy Teastore: ``kubectl apply -f (todo) mod.yaml``
+7. Deploy Teastore: ``kubectl create -f TeaStore\teastore-haproxy.yaml``

+## Access

+8. Acess the TeaStore WebUI via the external IP of the load balancer (`` kubectl get services --namespace haproxy-controller ``)

+**NOTE:** Even if the NLB in the console shows active, it may take up to 10 minutes for the load balancer being reachable.

+## Test

+To test the configured rate limits:
+- TODO

+## CleanUp

+In order to delete the application, as well as the terraform cluster conduct:
+1. `` kubectl delete -f  TeaStore\teastore-haproxy.yaml ``.
+This removes the TeaStore from the cluster.
+2. ``Terraform destroy`` confirm with ``yes``.
+This may take up to 20 min.